mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 ```

 We gave it another go, and again achieved a consistent 4-second response time on that endpoint 🎉.
-After deploying this new version to App Service, we were stoked to see a similar response time there as well.
+After deploying this new version to our App Service, we were stoked to see a similar response time there as well.

 ![App Insights timings](/public/images/posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-down-to-4/app-insights-timings.png)